ted-tanner/entries-backend/Readme.md

   - While it is technically possible for us to capture which budgets a user has access to, it is *not* possible for us to decrypt details about a budget or its entries.
 Those details are encrypted with a key that is only accessible with a user's password, which never leaves the user's device(s), not even during authentication.
 * To prevent revealing which email addresses use our service in the endpoint for obtaining the auth string hashing parameters, we return phony data when a user is not found.
 This phony data needs to change infrequently to adequately mimic a user's nonce.
 This is done by seeding a random number generator with the number of days since the unix epoch and then hashing the random number with the email address from the request.
 The nonce is a masked-off portion of the hash.
 To prevent timing attacks, this hashing takes place with every request to this endpoint regardless of whether or not it will be used.

 ### Minimum Viable Product

+* Replace "user_backup_codes."
+Hash recovery key on client and send to server using same params and salt as password.
+Server should rehash it again for storage.
+Recovery key decrypts data and authenticates (different salt for decryption and authentication).
+Must send new password (and encrypted encryption key) when authenticating with recovery key).
+Recovery key should be 32 capital alphanumeric chars (e.g. WJAZ-Y0G1-B1H8-Q58Z-Q9BX-NYFK-6OUN-3ETT).
+* Recover account without recovery key (fresh start as user cannot access data)
+* Replace "budget" with "object" to make server agnostic (usable with different apps with similar data structure).
+"Category" and "entry" are agnostic enough as it is
 * Update readme documentation
   - Add a section for the job scheduler
   - Explanation of encryption scheme and expected role of the client in the scheme